jp-embedded/scxmlcc/doc/getting-started.md

 To build the test suite, you will also need:
  * xsltproc

-Note that on windows, there are currently no automated way to build the test suite.
+Note that on windows, there is currently no automated way to build the test suite.

 ### On Ubuntu
 Install the prerequisites with e.g. apt-get: